-How to set goals and view progress in Activity for Apple Watch
+Keep track of your fitness goals with the Apple Watch Activity app

 Questions?

 Did you find this helpful?
-Do you have any other questions about setting a calorie goal?
+Do you have any other questions about setting activity goals?
 Let us know in the comments below!

-Updated July 2018: Added new screenshots, as well as a section about disabling Activity notifications.